 Do You Want to Build a Snow Fort?
-Posted on January 29th, 2020 by

 We emerged from the dark tunnel into the blinding light of the early morning sun and pulled off of the road to our hiking area, ðinsfjarðarvatn, one of the small fjords between Siglufjörður and Ólafsfjörður.